JavaScript: Check a given number is self-dividing or not

 JavaScript Math: Exercise-114 with Solution

-Write a JavaScript program to check a given number is self-dividing number or not.
+Write a JavaScript program that checks if a given number is self-dividing.

 In mathematics, a self-dividing number is one that can be divided by every digit (except digit zero) within it.